 Offer opportunities for advancement

 Growth opportunities are crucial for attracting and retaining talented employees at small companies.
-Small businesses may have more advancement opportunities than their larger counterparts, according to an article by the Society for Human Resource Management (SHRM).
+Small businesses may have more advancement opportunities than their larger counterparts, according to the Society for Human Resource Management (SHRM).

 If your organization offers relevant experiences and challenges, as well as training and hands-on learning opportunities, you can help employees stand out in their professional development.
 This differs from larger enterprises, where candidates may feel lost in the crowd of employees.